5 Ways to Improve Your Public Speaking Skills

-However, while I was learning all of the things I didn’t like, I was also learning about the things I did.
-Case in point: public speaking.

-All freshman were required to take a public speaking seminar.
-Even though I was pumped to get up there and regale everyone with tales of my life, my friends were freaking out.
+Back in my freshman year, I remember questioning why we were required to take a public speaking seminar.

-What was the big deal?
-What was so hard about standing in front of the class and telling a story?
+How hard can it really be to get up in front of the class and tell your story?

 1. Don’t Be Afraid to Fail

-In Scott Berkun’s book, “Confessions of a Public Speaker“, he talks about letting go of perfection:
+In Scott Berkun’s book, “Confessions of a Public Speaker,” he talks about letting go of perfection:

 “If a disaster happens, something explodes or I trip and fall, I’ll have more attention from the audience than I probably had 30 seconds before.
 And if I don’t care that much about my disaster, I can use the attention I’ve earned to do something good with it – whatever I say next, they are sure to remember… If you’d like to be good at something, the first thing to go out the window is the notion of perfection.”

-You are probably going to mess up.
 I can’t tell you how many times I’ve said the wrong thing, misspelled something on a report, or in one case, set incorrect timings on my SearchLove presentation.
 Whoops!

 Don’t expect perfection.
-Know that those around you don’t expect perfection either.
+Know that those around you don’t expect perfection, either.

-One of the things we teach our team when it comes to communication is it’s OK to say you don’t know.
+One of the things we teach our team when it comes to communication is that it’s okay to say you don’t know.

-If we are on a client call and someone doesn’t know the answer to a question, that’s OK.
+If we are on a Zoom or client call and someone doesn’t know the answer to a question, that’s OK.

 Perhaps someone else can help – but if not, we simply say we’ll get back to them ASAP.

 The fear of public speaking is often tied to the fear of failure.

 As Berkun noted, the key is to keep going and don’t let that fear of failure get in the way of being good.

+You can fend off some of that anxiety of failure by simply familiarizing yourself with the public speaking environment.

+Whether you’re preparing for a podcast recording, expected to present in an online meeting, speaking at an event like SEJ eSummit, giving a toast at a colleague’s retirement party, or welcoming a crowd of hundreds to a real-world rally, it’s important to check out the venue/platform and any equipment you’re using ahead of time.

 2. Practice.
 Practice.
 Practice.

-I was walking the hallways of MozCon this past July and I came across Wil Reynolds, headphones in, pacing the hallway, as animated as ever.
-His session was coming up and he was rehearsing his presentation.
+I remember walking the hallways of MozCon (back when we could do such things in person) and coming across Wil Reynolds, headphones in, pacing the hallway, as animated as ever.

-Now, if you’ve ever seen him speak, you know he is one of the best out there.
+If you’ve ever seen him speak, you know he is one of the best out there.
 What does that tell us?
-If Reynolds has to practice, then so do we.

 Whether you are giving a presentation in a conference room or a conference center, take the time to get it right.

-Outline what it is you want to say, read your slides out loud, and go over it.
+Outline what it is you want to say, read your slides out loud, and go over it until you’re comfortable with the content.

-Now, there are people out there who will tell you there’s such a thing as too much practice, and I don’t disagree (this is actually a pretty good article).
-That being said, knowing your material is never a bad thing.
+Now, there are people out there who will tell you there’s such a thing as too much practice, and I don’t disagree (this is actually a pretty good article on that).

+Want to take practice to the next level?
 Here are a few other ways to make the most of your practice sessions:

 Record Yourself on Video